First-Time Home Buyers Plano: 2026 Expert Guide

 What First-Time Buyer Programs Are Available in Texas?

-TSAHC (Texas State Affordable Housing Corporation) provides down payment assistance up to 5% of your loan amount.
-Combine it with conventional, FHA, VA, or USDA loans.
+TSAHC (Texas State Affordable Housing Corporation) offers down payment assistance up to 5% of your loan amount.
+You can use it with conventional, FHA, VA, or USDA loans.
+The income limits are more generous than you’d think — plenty of Plano buyers qualify.
+The application’s a bit of a paperwork exercise, but the savings are worth the hassle.

-My First Texas Home offers competitive rates and down payment help.
-East Plano buyers often benefit most, as home values align well with program limits.
+My First Texas Home is another state-run program with competitive interest rates and down payment help.
+East Plano buyers tend to benefit the most here because home values line up well with the program’s price limits.
+If you’re buying in the $425K–$475K range, this one’s worth a serious look.

-How Should First-Time Buyers Navigate Plano’s Competitive Market?
+How Do First-Time Buyers Compete in Plano’s Hot Market?

 Ready to start?
 Call or text Kristy at (972) 345-3516 for a free consultation.